 Most winter resorts have some kind of outdoor Jacuzzi but for a special treat check into a Scandinave Spa.

 The treatment is a series of hot and cold Scandinavian-style baths in a sprawling complex located in a picture book forest setting amidst spruce and cedar trees.

-6- PEAK 2 PEAK Gondola
+7- Ride the PEAK 2 PEAK Gondola in Whistler

 Even if you’re not a skier or snowboarder, Whistler Blackcomb’s Peak to Peak Gondola is a sightseeing experiencing worth doing in winter.